In this article:

-The General Data Protection Regulation, or GDPR, is an European Union regulation that comes into effect on May 25th, 2018.
-This regulation changes how companies collect, use, and process the personal data of European residents.
+The General Data Protection Regulation, or GDPR, is an European Union regulation that came into effect on May 25th, 2018.
+This regulation changed how companies collect, use, and process the personal data of European residents.
 To review the entire regulation, click here.

-Smile is working hard to make sure we will comply with the GDPR when it takes effect.
-We have put together some detailed information about how the GDPR affects the Smile platform, and what we’re doing to prepare between now and May 25, 2018.
+Smile worked hard to ensure we comply with the GDPR and continue to do so as we add new features to our platform.
+We have put together some detailed information about how the GDPR affects the Smile platform, and what we did to prepare prior to May 25, 2018.

 How does GDPR affect Smile?

 The General Data Protection Regulation (GDPR) is a broad regulation that reshapes the landscape of data usage for companies that operate globally.
 We have extensively evaluated how GDPR affects our business.
 The good news is that the law did not require us to change the services we provide - it just changes how we provide those services.

 The GDPR affects Smile in the following ways:

 - It requires us to re-organize our privacy team, and to adequately document and keep records of certain privacy-related decisions made by us so that we are accountable for our privacy practices.

 - To make sure that we and our merchants are able to honor the rights of European merchants and customers over their personal data.

 - It requires us to make certain contractual commitments to our merchants, and requires us to get certain contractual commitments when we use a third-party subprocessor to provide our services.